longhorn499/Quit-Vices/README.md

 # Vices

-What are you trying to quit?
+what are you trying to quit?

 ![ss](Assets/screenshots/repo2.png)